SuhailCM/Docs/content/en/TTOKENS/Usage.md

 ## Deposit

 Before you can get started with deposits, you need to get your address mapped by signature.
-Another easy way to do that will be to leave a email to developer@thirm.com letting them know you need address mapped manually.
+An easy way to do that will be to leave an email to developer@thirm.com letting them know that you need your address mapped manually.

+After your address is mapped, you can proceed with deposit, and it is easy as shown below:

 Enter your mapped address

 Deposit on QR code shown

-Thats it, protocol will send you money in next block.
+Done; protocol will send you money in the next block.

 ## Withdraw